-I am currently studying a master’s in architecture at the Manchester School of Architecture.
-The thesis that I am now working on is focused on looking at the adaptive reuse of derelict farms in the North of England.
-I have a particular interest in building conservation looking at how buildings of historical interest can be repurposed appropriately to preserve them for the future.
+Joseph is currently studying a master’s in conservation architecture at the Manchester School of Architecture.
+The thesis that he is working on is focussed on looking at the adaptive reuse of derelict farms in the North of England.
+Joseph has a particular interest in building conservation looking at how buildings of historical interest can be repurposed appropriately to preserve them for the future.

-I am a keen traveller having backpacked around South East Asia, visiting, Thailand, Laos, Cambodia and Vietnam.
-Other places I have travelled to are China and Africa.
-When I was in Africa, I worked on a building project, constructing classrooms for a school in Mwanza, Tanzania.
-After completing the building work, I climbed Kilimanjaro.
-Last Summer I completed the West Highland Way, walking over 100 miles in 8 days in the Scottish Highlands raising money for Maggie’s Cancer Centres.
+Joseph is a keen traveller having backpacked around South East Asia, visiting, Thailand, Laos, Cambodia and Vietnam.
+Other places he has travelled to are China and Africa.
+When in Africa, he worked on a building project, constructing classrooms for a school in Mwanza, Tanzania.
+After completing the building work, he climbed Mount Kilimanjaro.
+Last Summer he completed the West Highland Way, walking over 100 miles in 8 days in the Scottish Highlands raising money for Maggie’s Cancer Centres.

-Alongside architecture I do photography, doing a mix of headshot, portraiture, architectural and landscape photography.
-I work in both digital and film cameras.
-Throughout the expedition I will be documenting and photographing the group, the research projects and the landscape.
+Alongside architecture Joseph is an accomplished photographer, doing a mix of headshot, portraiture, architectural and landscape photography.
+He works in both digital and film cameras.
+Throughout the expedition he will be documenting and photographing the group, the research projects and the landscape.